IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo - Appendix.md

 	- trying to frame Kevaran intruders, incite further conflict
 	- try to manipulate the PCs to get them to blame someone else (Kingfisher or Giltstern)
 - how to expose that she's actually serving Gilead
+	- gilead can potentially deus ex and eat Owl's fate to save her > recurring villain
 - Great baker, ply the PCs with pastries
 - Alibi: praying at the temple. corroborated by other priests, templegoers
 - Zone of Truth: will answer with some performed reservation. ring allows lying